 Doctrine of Unseaworthiness

-Under the doctrine of unseaworthiness, a maritime vessel’s owner and operator must maintain a seaworthy vessel for every seaman who staffs it.
+The doctrine of unseaworthiness is a fundamental legal principle in maritime law.
+Under the doctrine of unseaworthiness, a maritime vessel’s owner and operator have a legal duty to maintain a seaworthy vessel for every seaman who staffs it.

 Under maritime law, this obligation is an absolute duty, and owners or operators cannot get around it.
-If a seaman is injured due to the unseaworthiness of a vessel, the seaman is entitled to recover damages from the owner or operator of the vessel.
+If the vessel owner or operator breaches their duty to maintain a seaworthy vessel, and a seaman is injured as a result the seaman may be entitled to recover monetary compensation (damages) from the owner or operator of the vessel.

 What Is Unseaworthiness?

 The vessel’s owner or operator is responsible for keeping these aspects of the vessel in a satisfactory state.
 If any aspect of the vessel is defective, an unseaworthy condition exists.
+Seamen harmed by the unseaworthy condition exists, leading to dangerous conditions and injuries to crewmembers.
 Seamen harmed by the unseaworthy condition then have a claim for damages against the vessel’s owner or operator.

 Filing an Unseaworthiness Claim